Kat Tretina contributed to this article

-College is expensive — you don’t need me to tell you that.
-And it probably won’t surprise you to learn that the average student graduates with more than $30,000 in student loans.
-That’s a lot of tamales, friend.
+College is expensive.
+And it probably won’t surprise you to learn that the average graduate leaves school with more than $39,000 in student loan debt.

-It’s a difficult and expensive situation to be in.
+It’s a difficult situation to be in.
 Most students take at least 10 years to pay off these loans.
-President Obama didn’t pay off his student loans until he reached age 43.
+Even former President Obama didn’t pay off his student loans until he reached age 43.

 This long time frame is a problem; the longer it takes you to pay off that debt, the longer it will be before you start building your own financial foundation.

-If you agree and want to retire your student loans pronto, here’s a five-step plan that will help do just that.
+If you want to retire your student loans pronto, here’s a five-step plan that will help do just that.

 1. Take An Oath